vitalikulsha/UpSkill_Lab1_JavaBasics/Design/GameCheckers.md

-# Requirements for a system: functional and non-functional.
+# Requirements for a system
 ## Functional requirements
 1. Object of the game: pieces (checkers) and a board.
 2. At the start of the game, the pieces are automatically placed in position.